paulfoley/Udacity_Nanodegree-Machine_Learning/Boston_Housing_Prices-Predict/README.md

 * Navigate to the directory where you downloaded the Jupyter notebook file.
 * On a PC you might type: cd C:\Users\username\Downloads\, replacing your username.
 * On Mac or Linux you might type: cd ~/Downloads.
-* Run the command `jupyter notebook Finding_Charity_Donors.ipynb` in your terminal.
+* Run the command `jupyter notebook Boston_Housing_Prices.ipynb` in your terminal.

 This will open the iPython Notebook in your browser.

 #### Special Note

-If you try running a code block and get an error message like 'no module named matplotlib', then your distribution of Anaconda may be missing a package used in the project.
+If you try running a code block and get an error message like `no module named matplotlib`, then your distribution of [Anaconda](https://www.continuum.io/downloads) may be missing a package used in the project.
 That's okay – there's an easy way that you can install these packages.
-It's as simple as Googling the library for easy to use guides on installation!
+It's as simple as [Googling](https://www.google.com/) the library for easy to use guides on installation!

 ## Authors